 You will know your gnocchi are cooked once they float to the top.
 Take them immediately off the heat and drain them.
 Don’t be tempted to give them another minute as they will continue cooking in the sauce!

 It’s difficult to find tomatoes as sweet and delicious as they are in Italy, which changes the taste of the sauce.
 I recommend tasting your sauce at the end of the simmering time and adding 0.5-1 tbsp of sugar if the taste is too acidic.
-(This tip was given to me by an Italian cook.)
+(An Italian cook gave me this little tip!)

 You won’t need too much to round off this meal as gnocchi are very filling and a little goes a long way.
 I love serving this dish with a traditional green crisp Italian salad dressed simply with olive oil and balsamic vinegar.